cozy/cozy-stack/docs/references-docs-in-vfs.md

 ### GET /data/:type/:doc-id/relationships/references

-Returns all the files associated to an album or playlist.
+Returns all the files id associated to an album or playlist.

 Contents is paginated following [jsonapi conventions](jsonapi.md#pagination).
 The default limit is 100 entries.